AMLCoDR/anqa-e-kyc/README.md

-# Anqa eKYC 2025 - Complete Platform Migration
+# Anqa eKYC 2025

 ## Overview

-This directory contains the complete migrated eKYC 2025 platform from the Anqa 2021 workspace.
 The platform is a comprehensive electronic Know Your Customer (KYC) and identity verification system designed for financial institutions and regulated entities.

 ## Migration Summary

-**Migration Date**: August 21, 2024
-**Source**: Anqa 2021 workspace
 **Status**: Complete migration of all eKYC-related components

 ## Directory Structure